* MMC in all-cash deal for JLT at 1,915 pence a share

 * Offer represents 34 pct premium to Monday close

-* Latest deal in a consolidating insurance industry (Adds details, updates shares, background)
+* Latest deal in a consolidating insurance industry (Adds CEO comments, background)

-JLT Chief Executive Dominic Burke said the deal to create a company with annual revenue of $17 billion had been struck quickly and was first discussed formally on Sept.
+JLT Chief Executive Dominic Burke, who has been building out its U.S. specialty business, said the deal to create a company with annual revenue of $17 billion had been struck quickly and was first discussed formally on Sept.
 7.

-"We were not looking to sell, We were approached by MMC and it was a compelling offer," said Burke, who will become vice chairman of the combined company.
+"We were not looking to sell, We were approached by MMC and it was a compelling offer," Burke, who will join MMC as vice chairman, said on a media conference call.

-Other big deals in the insurance sector so far this year include France's AXA buying Bermuda-based XL Group for $15.3 billion in March, after American International Group said it would buy reinsurer Validus for around $5.6 billion.
+Other big deals so far this year include France's AXA buying Bermuda-based XL Group for $15.3 billion in March, after American International Group said it would buy reinsurer Validus for around $5.6 billion.

 MMC's takeover of JLT, which implies an enterprise value of about 4.9 billion pounds, boosts a risk and insurance business whose revenue rose 7 percent to $7.63 billion in 2017, or just over half of the company's total sales.

-MMC said the deal is expected to achieve savings of about $250 million within three years of completion, adding that it expects to cut 2 to 5 percent of the combined company's jobs.
+MMC said the deal is expected to achieve synergies of about $250 million within three years of completion, adding that it expects to cut 2 to 5 percent of the combined company's jobs.

 The companies said investors representing 40.45 percent of JLT's stock, including top shareholder Jardine Matheson Group, had already undertaken to support the tie-up.